TosotadaThrone/Red-Dead-Redemption-2-Transcript/en/menu/helpmenu/help.md

 Your health core will drain quickly if you are exposed to conditions such as extreme temperature, or are poisoned by a snake bite.
 More information about these conditions can be found in the Player section of the Pause menu.

 Cores also act as an extension of their related attribute bar.
 If a bar is emptied while using an ability, then the Core will begin to drain rapidly, allowing you to use the ability for a few additional seconds.
 Keep your Cores full to guarantee the maximum amount of reserve energy is available, should you need it.

+Sleep

+Sleeping at a camp or bedroom will restore your health and save your game.
+You can sleep at the gang’s current camp or hideout, set up an individual camp in the wilderness, or rent a hotel room.

+Satchel

+Provisions, Kit, Documents and other items that you find or purchase are stored in your Satchel.
+To access the Satchel, hold (right directional icon).
+You can also choose to store Provisions on your horse as long as it is near you.

+Crafting

+You can craft or cook items whilst in the wilderness by selecting Camp in the item Wheel.
+This allows you to cook Meat and craft Ammo, Tonics, and Hunting supplies.
+You can find Pamphlets in the wilderness to learn new crafting recipes.

+Items you can craft include meals, ammo, health cures and remedies for yourself and your horse, lures for fishing, and improved weapos and equipment.

+Outfits

+You need to select the right outfit for the weather; being too hot or too cold for long will cause your Health Core to drain faster.
+You can change your clothes at a camp, a hotel room, a Tailor’s store or when facing your horse.